The Story of "Shine for Me Again, Star of Bethlehem", by Daniel Carter and Sherri Otteson Bird

 Words by Sherri Otteson Bird

-The night was long, we travelled far.
+The night was long, we traveled far.

 At times I looked, but could not see the star,

-Yet still it shone unveiling then
+Yet still, it shone unveiling then

 The way to Bethlehem.